prowler-cloud/prowler/README.md

 ### Save your reports

-1. If you want to save your report for later analysis thare are different ways, natively (supported text, mono, csv, json and json-asff see note below for more info):
+1. If you want to save your report for later analysis thare are different ways, natively (supported text, mono, csv, json, json-asff and junit-xml see note below for more info):

     ```sh
     ./prowler -M csv